c4ev3/EV3-API/README.md

 The work is part of the [EVELIN](http://www.evelinprojekt.de/en/) project, which was funded by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung) under grant number 01PL12022B.
 The authors are responsible for the content of this publication.

-In agreement with the university, it's hereby released under the terms of the Mozilla Public License Version 1.1 and GNU General Public License for the Sensors-API.
+In agreement with the university, it's hereby released under the terms of the Mozilla Public License Version 1.1 and GNU General Public License 3.0 for the Sensors-API.

+# Binary Releases and Relicensing

+As the GNU GPL and the MPL 1.1 are incompatible, redistribution of compiled artifacts is a license violation.
+We thus no longer distribute pre-built binaries.
+Users may still build the software themselves for personal use.
+We hope to relicense the MPL 1.1 parts under the MPL 2.0, so we can continue to distribute pre-built packages.
+See [Issue #34](https://github.com/c4ev3/EV3-API/issues/34) for more information.